zahur76/MilestoneProject_2/README.md

 This project is a Star Wars themed memory match game.
 The game was constructed with the intention of being a brain training tool to primarily strengthen memory.
 Instead of making a straight forward memory match game a Star wars theme was incorporated.
-Such as design would improve the overall training experience and make it more enjoyable.
+Such a design would improve the overall user experience.

 This game also has the added benefit of being able to change difficulty levels with the intention of adding catering for different user requirements.